What Is Bullying & Tips for Breaking Free

 - Online Harassment

 Like other types of abuse, bullying can leave physical and emotional scars.
-You likely feel depressed and anxious, even when the person bullying you isn’t around.
-Being bullied might make you so fearful of other pain or trauma that you avoid being around people and doing things you’d otherwise love.
+You could feel depressed and anxious, even when the person bullying you isn’t around.
+Being bullied might make you so fearful that you avoid being around people and doing things you’d otherwise love to be doing.

-Breaking the cycle of bullying starts with reaching out to people who can help you in a place where you feel safe.
-That could mean live chatting or emailing one of our mentors, talking to your pastor or therapist, or calling a friend or family member you trust.
-In many cases, people build a network of support from more than one safe relationship.
+Breaking the cycle of bullying starts with reaching out to people who can help you, in a place where you feel safe.
+That could mean talking to an administrator in your school, chatting with TheHopeLine, talking to your pastor or therapist, or calling a friend or family member you trust.
+In many cases, people build a network of support from more than one place.

 People who have been bullied aren’t the only ones hurt by the unkind actions, thoughts, and words.
-If you’ve ever been a bully, you’ve likely experienced guilt, shame, and fear the hurtful patterns will repeat themselves in a new relationship or friendship that you want to get right.
+If you’ve been a bully, you’ve likely experienced guilt, shame, and fear.
+The hurtful patterns you’ve developed will repeat themselves in a new relationships or friendships you actually want to get right.
+The good part is you can stop this toxic cycle of abuse.

-It’s likely that the pain you’ve caused others comes from your own unresolved pain or trauma, Maybe, in your darkest moments, you’ve felt you wanted to punish yourself with self-harm or suicide.
+It’s likely the pain you’ve caused others comes from your own unresolved pain or trauma.
+Maybe, in your darkest moments, you felt you wanted to punish yourself.
 You are not your past choices.
 You can get confidential help without fear of judgement.
 You can find a way to accept your faults, and forgive yourself for your mistakes.

 Breaking Free From Bullying

 We’ve seen people who have been bullied reclaim their confidence.
 We’ve helped people who have hurt others understand the roots of their own pain, and work toward greater kindness and compassion.
 No matter how dark things have seemed in the past, you can heal from the painful scars of bullying, and that healing can start today.
 Not sure what to do first?
-Request prayer, or an email from a mentor at TheHopeLine.
+Chat with a HopeCoach!